Nissan Sentra: 2004+ model year refresh

-In 2003, Nissan launched the 2004 model year which saw a minor facelift and a build quality uplift for all Sentras; not limited to but including updated headlights, tail lights, squared-off rear bumper, enlarged "bucktooth" front grill, and black faced gauges with orange lighting across all trims.
+In 2003, Nissan launched the 2004 model year which saw a minor facelift and a build quality uplift for all Sentras; not limited to but including updated headlights, tail lights, squared-off rear bumper, enlarged "bucktooth" front grille, and black faced gauges with orange lighting across all trims.

 1.8 Special Edition

 The Special Edition was produced for model years 2005 and 2006.
 Exterior features included a rear spoiler, fog lights, SE-R-style front grille, and 16-inch alloy wheels borrowed from the SE-R. Interior features included a 320-watt six-disc Rockford Fosgate nine-speaker sound system, and a charcoal cloth interior and leather-wrapped wheel borrowed from the SE-R model.
 The only available engine was the QG18DE paired with either a four-speed automatic or a very limited quantity five-speed manual.